 Since I was in Maryland regularly for work in the winter of 2017, I started researching for potential outings combining hiking and packraft in the area.
 I found the idea the Massanutten-Shenandoah Loop online by searching about packraft trips in the Maryland/Virginia area.
 The trip, combining 21 kms of hiking with 27 kms of packraft on the Shenandoah river, seemed ideal.
 I decided to try it out on a cold weekend in March 2017.
 Temperatures during the night were around -7C (20F), so a good practice for Northern Quebec, which might not be as cold but has the potential to be.

 On the Saturday morning I left my car at the Bentonville boat ramp and started hiking on Panhandle road towards the trail.
 I was practicing with all the gear I will have on my trip and I was also carrying 12 days of food, which made my pack quite heavy.
-One the first leg of my Umiujaq to Tasiujaq trip I will have to carry up to a two weeks supply of food at the time so I must get used to the heavy weight.
+On the first leg of my Hudson to Ungava trip I will have to carry a two weeks supply of food so I must get used to the heavy weight.
 The day was cold but the sky was clear and the sun was shining.
 The hike up the ridge was more tiring than usual with all the weight on my back.
 The trail was pleasant and reminded me of the Appalachian trail in Maryland.
-It was quite windy up there and that prevented me of getting some drone footage with my newly acquired flying toy.
+It was quite windy up there and that prevented me from getting some drone footage with my newly acquired flying toy.

 On the Sunday morning I woke up early but waited for the air to warm up a bit before starting to pack up.
 Organizing all the boating gear on my overloaded pack takes a while and I'm not as quick as usual when packing camp.
 I started hiking downhill and encountered a water source at the foot of the mountain.
 I did not have to hike a very long distance to reach the river where I started unpacking my packrafting gear, inflating my boat and getting my pack ready for "boating" mode.